 What Smart Contracts Are

 Smart contracts are programs that live on a blockchain and execute automatically when their trigger conditions are met.
-They are immutable once deployed — the code cannot be changed.
-They are deterministic — every node in the network will execute the same code and reach the same result.
-And they are trustless — no intermediary is needed to enforce their execution.
+They are immutable once deployed -- the code cannot be changed (though proxy patterns allow upgradability at the cost of additional complexity and trust).
+They are deterministic -- every node in the network will execute the same code and reach the same result.
+And they are trustless -- no intermediary is needed to enforce their execution.

-Nick Szabo coined the term in the 1990s, describing smart contracts conceptually as a digital vending machine: you put in the right inputs (money, trigger conditions) and the machine automatically delivers the output without any human intervention needed.
-Ethereum, launched in 2015 by Vitalik Buterin, made smart contracts practical at scale.
+Nick Szabo coined the term in 1994, describing smart contracts conceptually as a digital vending machine: you put in the right inputs (money, trigger conditions) and the machine automatically delivers the output without any human intervention needed.
+Ethereum, launched in 2015 by Vitalik Buterin, made smart contracts practical at scale by creating a general-purpose blockchain -- essentially a decentralized world computer that anyone can program.

 How Smart Contracts Execute

 A smart contract is deployed to the blockchain with an address, just like a wallet.
 Any user can send a transaction to that address, providing inputs and triggering execution.
-The contract code runs on the Ethereum Virtual Machine (EVM) — a standardized execution environment that every Ethereum node runs identically.
-Once the conditions are met, the contract's programmed actions execute: tokens are transferred, records are updated, funds are released.
+The contract code runs on the Ethereum Virtual Machine (EVM) -- a standardized, sandboxed execution environment that every Ethereum node runs identically, ensuring consensus on the output.

-An escrow smart contract might: hold payment from a buyer, verify that a delivery confirmation has been recorded on-chain, then automatically release funds to the seller.
+An escrow smart contract might work as follows: hold payment from a buyer, verify that a delivery confirmation has been recorded on-chain (or confirmed by a trusted oracle), then automatically release funds to the seller.
 No escrow agent, bank, or trusted third party is needed.
+The code is the arbiter.

 Real Use Cases Beyond Cryptocurrency